 What is Depression?

-For a person to have depression, a major depressive disorder or related diagnosis, they must exhibit signs depression symptoms for at least two weeks.
-There are many kinds of depression; however, the signs are similar for each type, though there are variations in symptoms.
-Before you seek treatment, first it’s important to recognize the signs of depression.
+For a person to have depression, a major depressive disorder, or related diagnosis, they must exhibit signs depression symptoms for at least two weeks.
+There are several forms of depression and they are distinguished by their symptoms.
+Before you seek treatment, it’s important to recognize the signs of depression.

 Signs of Depression